mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/14-generics/index.md

 //    ^?
 ```

-Ok, back to the more meaningful code
+Ok, back to the more meaningful example of our `listToDict` function:

 ```ts twoslash
 function listToDict<T>(